 Telling a Story of Greater Mankato

-Watch the story come alive at one the Official Silo Art Viewing Areas.
 Download map for viewing areas and parking.

-About the Artist: Guido Van Helten
+About the Artist: Guido van Helten

-Guido Van Helten is an internationally recognized artist creating contemporary street art throughout the world which is underpinned by his exploration of community and identity generated through photography and large-scale mural installations.
+Guido van Helten is an internationally recognized artist creating contemporary street art throughout the world which is underpinned by his exploration of community and identity generated through photography and large-scale mural installations.
 Born in Canberra and growing up in inner city Melbourne, Australia, the artist was influenced at a young age by traditional graffiti movements, leading to an introduction to aerosol at a young age.
 After graduating with a Bachelor of Visual Arts in Printmaking at Southern Cross University, Guido began the development of his contemporary work, now closely aligned with the movement of large-scale muralism across the world.

 His work has developed out of his keen interests in travel, photography, architecture and learning about cultures in connection with their landscapes.
 Receiving attention for his work in regional communities around Australia, Guido was nominated for the Sir John Sulman prize at the Art Gallery of NSW in 2016 for his work in the community of Brim, Victoria.
-These interests and his ability to work on large-scale projects have spurred commissions across the world throughout Europe, Scandanavia, the United States and Australia.
+These interests and his ability to work on large-scale projects have spurred commissions across the world throughout Europe, Scandinavia, the United States and Australia.

 “Since 2013, my practice has evolved into an exploration of identity in connection with our urban environment or a sort of architectural sociology.
 Through this, I approach mural projects using photography and community engagement to uncover the human stories and site-specific nature and connections to place.
 My work explores this relationship through images and it is designed to align with the architectural sites.”
 Learn more about Guido

 Thank you to all the donors who are making Silo Art possible.
-View list of businesses, individuals and organizations who have contributed to Silo Art.
+View the full list of businesses, individuals and organizations who have contributed to Silo Art.
 Donor List >>

 In the Press: